You are here

 There are over 270 student organizations including professional, political and social action, religious, Greek, recreational, and special interest groups at UMD.
 And the UMD Outdoor Program offers extensive outdoor programming as well as educational programming.
 We could write a novel on the ways to get involved on campus, but it might be simple to just have you click way your way around the Kirby web page.

-No, but over 90% of them do!
-And first-year students who live on campus find it a lot easier to discover and explore the campus – and have an easier time finding and getting to their classes.
+Students who live on campus find it a lot easier to discover and explore campus – and have an easier time finding and getting to their classes.
 Plus, the first year is the perfect time to get involved in campus organizations, meet new people and establish friendships that will outlast your years at UMD.

-And, if you need to get home for the holidays or even just the weekend, Duluth has a bus terminal with easy and inexpensive routes to the Minneapolis / St. Paul area and an airport with daily service to Minneapolis, Chicago, and Detroit (plus weekly flights to Orlando and Vegas, if you’d rather spend your holiday that way).
+And, if you need to get home for the holidays or even just the weekend, Duluth has a bus terminal with easy and inexpensive routes to the Minneapolis / St. Paul area and an airport with daily service to Minneapolis, Chicago, and Detroit.
 UMD also has a "ride board" where students can make arrangements to ride share with other students headed in the same direction.

 Here’s some links about transportation options: